Horizon 8 Architecture

 To implement them in a highly available configuration, provide a virtual IP address (VIP), and present users with a single namespace, the following options can be used.

-- A third-party load balancer, such as the NSX Advanced Load Balancer (Avi) can be used.
+• A third-party load balancer can be used.

 When load balancing Horizon traffic to multiple Unified Access Gateway appliances, the initial XML-API connection (authentication, authorization, and session management) needs to be load balanced.
 The secondary Horizon protocols must be routed to the same Unified Access Gateway appliance to which the primary Horizon XML-API protocol was routed.
 This allows the Unified Access Gateway to authorize the secondary protocols based on the authenticated user session.